brian-arnold/brian-arnold.github.io/pages/about/about.md

 I'm a data scientist at Princeton University, formerly in Computer Science and currently in Ecology and Evolutionary Biology.
 I'm also affiliated with the [Center for Statistics and Machine Learning](https://csml.princeton.edu/).

-My interests and expertise are in software engineering, statistics, machine learning, and analyzing large datasets ***carefully*** by frequently using sanity checks such as data visualizations and software tests.
+My interests and expertise are in bioinformatics, software engineering, machine learning, and analyzing large-scale datasets using extensive visualizations.

-As a departmental data scientist, I primarily do collaborative research by rotating among labs (~4 month terms to maximize diversity) and queueing projects via networking within the department.
-I also
+As a senior data scientist, I primarily collaborate as an independent contributor, rotating among labs (~4 month terms to maximize diversity) and queueing projects via networking within the department.
+Additionally, I:

+- develop computational workflows that enable or accelerate several projects
+- mentor individual students or postdocs
 - teach workshops
-- mentor individual students or postdocs
 - serve as consultant
-- develop computational workflows that enable or accelerate several projects

 # Highlights

 Here, I highlight my technical contributions to selected collaborations in which I take the lead on a modular component.
-These contributions involve applying my skills mentioned above to various data modalities including 3D movies of neural activity, spatial transcriptomics, and whole-genome sequencing (WGS).
+These contributions involve applying my skills mentioned above to various data modalities including spatial transcriptomics, 3D movies of neural activity, and whole-genome sequencing (WGS).

 - [GASTON](https://www.biorxiv.org/content/10.1101/2023.10.10.561757v1): deep neural network to segment domains and study continuous variation in gene expression from spatial transcriptomics data